uspki/policies/certificate-policy.md

 Records of individual transactions may be released upon request of any subscribers.

 #### 9.4.3 Information not deemed private
-Information included in certificates and certificate status information are not private information and are not subject to the protections outlined in Section 9.4.2.
+Information included in certificates and certificate status information are not private information and are not subject to the protections outlined in section 9.4.2.

 #### 9.4.4 Responsibility to protect private information
 Sensitive information shall be stored securely, and may be released only in accordance with other stipulations in section 9.4.